-You see, Nate’s a busy college student.
-He’s consumed with school work, church activities, and a host of social activities.
-If you want to lose his attention quickly — send him a really long email.
+You see, Nate was a busy college student.
+He was consumed with school work, church activities, and a host of social activities.
+If you wanted to lose his attention quickly — you sent him a really long email.

 I hear some people my age — the age who received some of the first emails long after we were adults.
 Some would say that’s rude.
 Inconsiderate.
 Uncaring.
 Unprofessional.

 And, yet, I feel a certain kindred spirit with our younger generation.

 I can’t complain, especially because of my son, because he’s wired like me.
 He is always busy doing something, hates unproductive time, and some emails — if they tend to ramble — simply don’t capture his attention.
 I realize it’s ultimately our problem, not the sender, but to us it almost seems a waste of time to process an email which could have been written with the same information in a much shorter form.